 East Riding of Yorkshire Council have a scrap metal policy, where it details our approach to licensing scrap metal dealers and full requirements of the licensing authority.

-Along with this application you must submit all supporting documentation, applications without all supporting documents will not be accepted.
+Along with this application you must submit all supporting documentation as listed below, but applications without all supporting documents will not be accepted.

 A Scrap Metal Dealer licence will last for 3 years once granted.